 Don’t think of these as free camping.
-Think of boondocking at Walmart (or other places) like an overnight stop on your way to or from your destination.
+Think of boondocking at Walmart (or other parking lots) like an overnight stop on your way to or from your destination.

 Will I have any power in my RV while Boondocking?

-Most RVs have an onboard battery which will allow you to run your 12V systems – Refrigerator running off of propane (Still requiring 12V for the circuitry), lights, and built-in vent fans.
+Most RVs have an onboard battery that will allow you to run your 12V systems – Refrigerator running off of propane (Still requiring 12V for the circuitry), lights, and built-in vent fans.